Guide to Disaster Safety and Preparedness on Construction Sites

 It’s also best to have a plan for preparing equipment if a storm is on the way.
 This may include securing and covering machinery or relocating certain pieces before severe weather arrives.
 These steps can minimize the risk of damage to machinery and further preserve worker safety on construction sites.

-Note that you must customize your EAP to your work site and location.
+Note that you must customize your EAP to your worksite and location.
 For instance, if your site is located in a hurricane-prone area, make sure you have emergency procedures corresponding to the specific risks associated with that weather event.
 With that in mind, your EAP must be site-specific.

-Assign Roles and Train Workers
+Step 3: Assign Roles and Train Employees

 OSHA outlines what an EAP must include related to various employee roles, such as: